 The University’s large central courtyard is impressive, and the view from atop the hill is lovely.
 Don’t miss visiting the University inside: the School Hall, St. Michael’s Chapel, Royals Palace, and, finally, the stunning Joanine Library.
 Built during the 18th century, the Baroque Joanine library hosts over 200,000 rare books and is deemed to be one of the most beautiful in the world.

 During the Academic Year, Coimbra is full of life.
 Students wrapped in their black cloaks all over the place, street performers, and a joyful atmosphere.

 I thought that Porto was beautiful, but Lisbon took my breath away!

-I could easily spend there a week, even longer, but two days in Lisbon are enough to at least get a taste of the best the city has to offer.
+I could easily spend a week there, even longer, but two days in Lisbon are enough to get at least a taste of the best the city has to offer.

 First day – Alfama, Chiado and Bairro Alto

 I loved climbing up and down the streets of the Alfama, the old district which was only marginally affected by the 1755 earthquake.
 Most people ride the famous (and very touristy) Tram 28, but I preferred to explore the area strolling in the maze of winding alleys, taking a halt at one of the many miradouros, the esplanades overlooking the city and providing stunning views, especially at sunset.